joce1ynn/regex-tutorial/README.md

-# Matching Emails by Regex Tutorial
+# Regex Tutorial: Matching An Email
 Regular expressions (Regex) are patterns used to match character combinations in strings.
 This tutorial explains the email regex by breaking down each part of the expression.

 ## Summary